- A quick glance at what nibbler tool to use

 How does it pack a punch?

-When nibblers cut they eject a piston-like cutting blade that punches and cuts small pieces of material 1 punch at a time, but this cutting motion is happening fast so that the tool glides through metal like butter with a fast (SMP).
+When nibblers cut, they eject a piston-like cutting blade that punches and cuts small pieces of material one punch at a time, but this cutting motion is happening fast so that the tool glides through metal like butter with a fast (SMP).

 The of-cuts are usually pretty sharp, so most nibblers have plastic shields that protect you and your eyes from the flying debris.